 Pakistan – the manacled LNG player

-The last 12 months have seen 3 new LNG consumers added to the growing mix of converts to this cool energy form – Egypt, Jordan and Pakistan.
-All have implemented quick FSRU solutions in order to get into the LNG game and all of them are pretty classic base-load markets with otherwise pretty predictable, and massive needs.
+The last 12 months have seen 3 new LNG consumers added to the growing mix of converts to this cool energy from – Egypt, Jordan, and Pakistan.
+All have implemented quick FSRU solutions to get into the LNG game and all of them are pretty classic base-load markets with otherwise pretty predictable, and massive needs.

 The LNG world has been a harsh world for a buyer of the commodity for the 10 years up to 2015.
 Laying your hands on the cool stuff was deemed to be almost impossible as prices were sky-high and the Japanese suction sound drowned out all fringe developments.